aneela123/assignment2-Ankam/README.md

 4. A page with basic information is displayed.
    1. Enter details such as user name, password, mail id etc.
    2. submit the details and sign up.
-5.Now login with the new credentials you will end up signing in a website.
+5. Now login with the new credentials you will end up signing in a website.

 - Internet access.
 - Email id.